geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Configure_M365_Tenant.md

 	f.
 In the **New Resource Record** window, right-click in the **Text** field and select **Paste** from the menu that appears.
 This will paste in the expected **TXT value** that you copied to the clipboard in step b above.

 	g.
 Select **OK**.

 	h.
 On the **Resource Record Type** window, select **Done**.

 25. In **DNS Manager**, you should now see the TXT record that you originally created to verify the domain, along with the MX, CNAME, and TXT records that you created for the Exchange service to work within this domain.
 Minimize the DNS Manager window.

-26. In the **Add DNS records** window, select **Continue** to complete the new domain setup.
+26. This should return you to the **Add DNS records** window in Internet Explorer.
+Select **Continue** to complete the new domain setup.
 If you selected **Continue** after adding the MX and CNAME records, and if each validated successfully, then only the TXT record will be validated at this point.
 However, if you did not select **Continue** after adding the MX and CNAME records, then all three records will be validated at this point. <br/>

 	If all three records have been successfully validated, then the **Domain setup is complete** page will appear.
 If this occurs, then select the **Done** button to complete the domain setup process.